saitej-javadev/spring-security-jwt/README.md

  Authorization: Bearer >Token(paste the token)< and hit enter

  # Note:
- if you want to load initial data using data.sql and also h2database as database add this line in spring.jpa.defer-datasource-initialization=true in application.properties file
+ if you want to load initial data using data.sql and also to use h2database as database add this line spring.jpa.defer-datasource-initialization=true in application.properties file